angelainfanta1312/Angelas-openshift-2731july-2026/Day1/README.md

      - the laptop/desktop already comes with a Host OS
      - the virtualization software is installed on top of Host OS
      - it won't offer near native H/W performance
+- each VM, represents one fully functional Operating System
 </pre>

 ## Info - Hypervisor High Level Architecture